Natural Hoof Care For The Traditional Farrier

-In part one of this series “Natural Hoof Care An Introduction“, I gave a high-level description of my personal journey to using natural hoof care principles.
+In part one of this series “Natural Hoof Care an Introduction“, I gave a high-level description of my personal journey to using natural hoof care principles.
 I decided to write this series because I’m often asked the question “Where do I start?”.

 Most of the people who ask that question have horses with lameness issues.
 Some are friends of professional farriers asking for a farrier and others thought it might help enhance their horse’s performance and health.
 Each person and horse situation is different.